Slave labor on United States military installations 1799–1863: Early federal use of slave labor

 Federal employment practices mirrored society, most especially in the slave holding Southern states and territories.
 The patterns for the federal use of enslaved labor were set early.
 The prevalence of slavery in the new federal city of Washington, where in 1800, nearly forty percent of white householders were slaveholders, was remarked on by many early visitors such as Massachusetts Congressman Thomas Dwight (politician).
-Dwight writing in 1803 complained,there was "no one thing of which the people universally in this part of the Country are so fond of as owing slaves."
-He marveled that even the poor, invested in slaves, but noted,they recouped their money by "hiring out".
-In the new District of Columbia hiring out was a tradition older than the city, beginning in 1792, the District of Columbia Board of Commissioners, charged with overseeing the construction of the first public buildings, began hiring construction workers; they also quickly made the decision to hire enslaved laborers.
+Dwight writing in 1803 complained, there was "no one thing of which the people universally in this part of the Country are so fond of as owing slaves."
+He marveled that even the poor, invested in slaves, but noted, they recouped their money by "hiring out".
+In the new District of Columbia, hiring out was a tradition older than the city, beginning in 1792, the District of Columbia Board of Commissioners, charged with overseeing the construction of the first public buildings, began hiring construction workers; they also quickly made the decision to hire enslaved laborers.
 On average, the Commissioners hired 50 to 100 slaves each year.
 The Commissioners, composed solely of slaveholders, conceived of enslaved labor as "a very useful check & kept our Affairs Cool"; a useful check, that is, on the wage demands of free laborers.
 In the 1790s, District owners were paid $60 to $70 a year for the rental of their bondsmen, the same wage paid unskilled white laborers.
-The Commissioners' decision to hire blacks caused no public comment in 1792, for slavery was a legally recognized and sanctioned institution.
+The Commissioners' decision to hire blacks caused no public comment in 1792, for enslaved labor was a legally recognized and sanctioned institution.
 This pattern continued with the establishment of new federal naval shipyards such as the Washington Navy Yard in 1799, Norfolk Navy Yard in 1801 and Pensacola Navy Yard in 1826.As construction of the White House slowed, prominent slaveholders like James Clagett, George Clark, Samuel N. Smallwood and William B. Magruder began to supply their enslaved craftsman and laborers to the Washington Navy Yard.
 Similar utilization of enslaved labor has also been discerned in United States Army installations such as Fort Zachary Taylor 1845 and Fort Jefferson 1846.